Right Beside You (Sophie B. Hawkins song)

-"Right Beside You" is a song by American singer-songwriter Sophie B. Hawkins, released in July 1994 as the first single from her second album, Whaler (1994).
-The song reached number 56 on the US Billboard Hot 100 and number seven on the Canadian RPM Top Singles chart.
-In Europe, it became a top 30 hit in several countries, including Switzerland, where it climbed to number eight.
+"Right Beside You" is a song by American singer-songwriter Sophie B. Hawkins, released in July 1994 by Columbia Records as the first single from her second album, Whaler (1994).
+The song was written by Hawkins with Rick Chertoff and Stewart Lerman, and it was produced by Stephen Lipson.
+It reached number 56 on the US Billboard Hot 100 and number seven on the Canadian RPM 100 Hit Tracks chart.
+In Europe, it became a top-30 hit in several countries, including Switzerland, where it climbed to number eight.
 The track is Hawkins' highest-charting single in the United Kingdom, where it reached number 13.
+Its accompanying music video was directed by Albert Watson and filmed in New York, featuring Hawkins on the beach and riding a horse.

 Critical reception

-Larry Flick from Billboard wrote, "Matching the wickedly catchy 1992 smash "Damn I Wish I Was Your Lover" is a daunting task.
+Larry Flick from Billboard magazine wrote, "Matching the wickedly catchy 1992 smash 'Damn I Wish I Was Your Lover' is a daunting task.
 On this peek into the quirky pop poet's sophomore collection, Whaler, she takes a conscious step into the dance/pop arena by offering a kicky ditty that is not as instantly memorable as her breakthrough hit, but ultimately just as strong and durable."
 He added, "Hawkins delivers an urgent and breathy vocal that may draw comparisons to Madonna, though her own unique style shines through to smarter ears.
 The single has two rock-solid mixes that will do the trick in enticing top 40, club, and rhythm-crossover programmers.
 Sweet."
 Troy J. Augusto from Cash Box named it Pick of the Week, saying, "Slick, danceable track indicates a modest, though thoroughly satisfying, style shift for the lovely Ms. Hawkins who looks to clubs for exposure this time as much as hit radio.
 Husky and oh-so-seductive vocal delivery makes the difference here, and with nifty remixes offered, looks for almost immediate impact."

-Chuck Campbell from Knoxville News Sentinel felt that the single "is her best chance at renewed fame.
+Chuck Campbell from Knoxville News Sentinel felt the single "is her best chance at renewed fame.
 Although it's a shallow neo-disco song, and she sounds uncomfortably like Debbie Gibson, at least it has a catchy chorus."
-Pan-European magazine Music & Media commented, "Artistically seen, "Damn I Wish I Was Your Lover" promoted her overnight to a top position deft beside Cyndi Lauper, and there's still no reason to revise our opinion."
-James Hamilton from Music Weeks RM Dance Update also described it as a "Madonna-ish canterer".
-Jonathan Bernstein from Spin remarked, "You can almost hear the waves crash through the opening techno sea-shanty of "Right Beside You"."
+Pan-European magazine Music & Media commented, "Artistically seen, 'Damn I Wish I Was Your Lover' promoted her overnight to a top position deft beside Cyndi Lauper, and there's still no reason to revise our opinion."
+The reviewer added, "It's only right that the single [...] is exploding on radio".
+James Hamilton from Music Weeks RM Dance Update also described it as a "Madonna-ish canterer" in his weekly dance column.
+Jonathan Bernstein from Spin remarked, "You can almost hear the waves crash through the opening techno sea-shanty of 'Right Beside You'."
+Pete Stanton from Smash Hits wrote, "Nice tune, a bit Madonnarish, good use of a beach in the video (forget the horse next time)."